Beverley Rowbotham’s Family Speaks Out

 MANITOBA

-Beverley’s political advisor husband, Mark Stobbe, was acquitted of her murder 12 years later.
-The case has remained unsolved.
+Her political advisor husband, Mark Stobbe, was acquitted of her murder 12 years later.
+The case has remained unsolved ever since.

-Beverley’s remaining family members hope to finally get answers and justice for Beverley.
+Beverley’s remaining family members hope to finally get answers — and justice.

-Anne had a cane and walked with a bit of a limp
+Anne had a cane and walked with a limp

 “Dear Barb & Dave,